 Follow-up careIt is important to follow-up closely during the first few months of treatment.
 Encourage patients to keep a log book for treatment compliance which should include document and report a breakthrough attack of hereditary angioedema.

 Hereditary angioedema: the latest studies indicate that interference RNA mediated knockdown of F12 mRNA ( ALN-F12) is an approach for the prophylactic treatment of hereditary angioedema.
 Gene therapy in hereditary angioedema may provide an option of durable treatment, but requires further studies for safety and tolerability.
 Functional polymorphism KLKB1-428G/A with or without functional F12-46C/T polymorphisms may be helpful as prognostic markers of disease.
 One may monitor 6-keto-prostaglandin F1 alpha as it may be a risk assessment blood marker in ACE inhibitor-induced angioedema.
-Angioedema is best managed by a multidisciplinary team as it has very high morbidity and mortality.
+Angioedema is best managed by an interprofessional team as it has very high morbidity and mortality.
 Patients should be referred to the appropriate specialist as soon as possible.
 Patients admitted with respiratory distress need ICU monitoring, and the anesthesia staff should be notified.
 A bedside tracheostomy set is highly recommended.

 |||Angioedema and emergency medicine: From pathophysiology to diagnosis and treatment., Depetri F,Tedeschi A,Cugno M,, European journal of internal medicine, 2018 Sep 13 [PubMed PMID: 30220453]|